• Skip to primary navigation

 Calories: 390kcalCarbohydrates: 32gProtein: 6gFat: 28gSaturated Fat: 12gPolyunsaturated Fat: 2gMonounsaturated Fat: 7gTrans Fat: 1gCholesterol: 67mgSodium: 176mgPotassium: 73mgFiber: 2gSugar: 20gVitamin A: 576IUCalcium: 68mgIron: 1mg

-Keyword Cake, Frangipane
+Keyword almonds, Cake, Frangipane

 Tried this recipe?Let us know how it was!